Facebook Pixel

 • Payment and Registration

-How long will external student applications take until the decision is received?
+How long will external student credit course applications take until the decision is received?

 Is there a registration deadline for any of the programs?

-Registration will close approximately two weeks prior to the program start date or when the program is full.
-We suggest that you register as early as possible in order to secure your choice of sessions.
+Registration will close approximately one week before the program start date or when the program is full.
+We suggest that you register as early as possible to secure your choice of sessions.

 No. The billing process for summer programs is separate from that of the school year.